 Tonight I am too impotent to fall sleep.
 Tonight I listen to my neighbors argue and throw things at the walls while I watch The Terminator with the sound off.
-It is 2am before it is 3am, and no matter how hard I pull and prod, I can not find the release I so desire.
-I stare at Linda Hamilton's little breasts and imagine that it is I she is gyrating upon, that it is I who am running my hands through her permed hair, that it is I who am massaging her cute little breasts, but nothing can overcome my inability to cum.
-Perhaps it is the pressure of knowing that I am producing a future messiah, perhaps it is because I know that in the next scene I will be running in terror from a Republican governor, perhaps it is my neighbors yelling and screaming and crying and apologizing, perhaps it is knowing that it is already too late.
+It is 2:00 AM before it is 3:00 AM, and no matter how hard I pull and prod, I can not find the release I so desire.
+I stare at Linda Hamilton's little breasts and imagine it is I she is gyrating upon, me running my hands through her permed hair, massaging her cute little breasts, but nothing can overcome my inability to cum.
+Perhaps it is the pressure of knowing I am producing a future messiah, perhaps it is because I know in the next scene I will be running in terror from a Republican governor, perhaps it is my neighbors yelling and screaming and crying and apologizing, perhaps it is knowing it is already too late.

 I am smiling when I ask if I'm late, but I am not smiling after I notice the tears in her eyes.